randumduck/vulnmachine/README.md

-# vulnmachine
-This bash script will create a vuln linux machine for you, run it on Ubuntu vm and it will install vuln packages to the vm.

-Sure, here's a `README.md` formatted for your GitHub repository:
+Here's the updated `README.md` file for your GitHub repository:

 ```markdown
 # Vulnerable Machine Setup Script